Chloroplast: Dinophytes

-The peridinin chloroplast is thought to be the dinophytes' "original" chloroplast, which has been lost, reduced, replaced, or has company in several other dinophyte lineages.

-Fucoxanthin-containing (haptophyte-derived) dinophyte chloroplasts
+Haptophyte-derived chloroplasts

-The fucoxanthin dinophyte lineages (including Karlodinium and Karenia) lost their original red algal derived chloroplast, and replaced it with a new chloroplast derived from a haptophyte endosymbiont.
-Karlodinium and Karenia probably took up different heterokontophytes.
+The fucoxanthin dinophyte lineages (including Karlodinium and Karenia) lost their original red algal derived chloroplast, and replaced it with a new chloroplast derived from a haptophyte endosymbiont, making these tertiary plastids.
+Karlodinium and Karenia probably took up different endosymbionts.
 Because the haptophyte chloroplast has four membranes, tertiary endosymbiosis would be expected to create a six membraned chloroplast, adding the haptophyte's cell membrane and the dinophyte's phagosomal vacuole.
 However, the haptophyte was heavily reduced, stripped of a few membranes and its nucleus, leaving only its chloroplast (with its original double membrane), and possibly one or two additional membranes around it.

 Fucoxanthin-containing chloroplasts are characterized by having the pigment fucoxanthin (actually 19′-hexanoyloxy-fucoxanthin and/or 19′-butanoyloxy-fucoxanthin) and no peridinin.
 Fucoxanthin is also found in haptophyte chloroplasts, providing evidence of ancestry.

-Diatom-derived dinophyte chloroplasts
+Diatom-derived chloroplasts

 Some dinophytes, like Kryptoperidinium and Durinskia, have a diatom (heterokontophyte)-derived chloroplast.
 These chloroplasts are bounded by up to five membranes, (depending on whether the entire diatom endosymbiont is counted as the chloroplast, or just the red algal derived chloroplast inside it).
 The diatom endosymbiont has been reduced relatively little—it still retains its original mitochondria, and has endoplasmic reticulum, ribosomes, a nucleus, and of course, red algal derived chloroplasts—practically a complete cell, all inside the host's endoplasmic reticulum lumen.
 However the diatom endosymbiont can't store its own food—its storage polysaccharide is found in granules in the dinophyte host's cytoplasm instead.
 The diatom endosymbiont's nucleus is present, but it probably can't be called a nucleomorph because it shows no sign of genome reduction, and might have even been expanded.
 Diatoms have been engulfed by dinoflagellates at least three times.

 The diatom endosymbiont is bounded by a single membrane, inside it are chloroplasts with four membranes.
 Like the diatom endosymbiont's diatom ancestor, the chloroplasts have triplet thylakoids and pyrenoids.

 In some of these genera, the diatom endosymbiont's chloroplasts aren't the only chloroplasts in the dinophyte.
 The original three-membraned peridinin chloroplast is still around, converted to an eyespot.